Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Bhagavad Gita 9-2 Knowledge: King of Sciences, Philosophy, essence of Dharma

-Swami Vivekananda: if one protects the Dharma..
+Swami Vivekananda: if one protects Dharma..
 Bhagavad Gita

 For Swami Vivekananda (disciple of Sri Ramakrishna):

-«Hindus believe that according to the needs of the world, for the preservation of Dharma and the destruction of evil, He reincarnates (Bhagavad Gita 4 7-8).
-They believe not only in one or two, but in many, who have come from time to time, according to the needs of the world, for the preservation of Dharma and the destruction of evil.»
+“Hindus believe that, according to the needs of the world, for the preservation of Dharma and the destruction of evil, He incarnates (Bhagavad Gita 4.7–8).
+They believe not just in one or two, but in many such incarnations, which occur from time to time for the same purpose — to uphold Dharma and to vanquish evil..”

 This comment was referring to the following wonderful and profound shloka from the Bhagavad Gita: